|Statistics and Files|

 (Note: the track I followed in the plantation is now barred.
 Therefore the map and route files provided are amended to follow the permissive way which was followed by Mr David Harrison in 2018.
 To reiterate the map and download files follow David's route on the permissive paths and along Silsden Road which you must now take).

-Up the beck of course as far as Sunny Dale Reservoir.
-Then I tracked back and cut off the track to head upstream in the Fenny Shaw Beck towards Stanbury Hill and Fenny Shaw.
+Back up to Ilkley Moor I climbed via Richmond's Spa (Chalybeate) and Yellow Bog where I came to the upper reaches of Fenny Shaw Beck.
 After clambering down to the beck I stopped for lunch.
-I'll need to refuel before setting off up the beck and into the unknown.
+I would need to refuel before setting off up the beck and into the unknown.
 After my welcome lunch break I walked steadily keeping to the side of the beck.
 I often came across tracks and wondered who had made them.
 Then I spotted some huts at the head of the beck and it became clear that these were the tracks of grouse shooters.
 True enough I came across little wooden bridges and stiles unknown to anyone but the grousebaggers.
 That is except for me.
 I now know of them.